ppy/osu-wiki/wiki/Beatmap_ranking_procedure/en.md

 Beatmaps that have passed through the qualification stage have completed the ranking procedure.
 They have [score leaderboards](/wiki/Ranking) and reward players with performance points.

 Ranked beatmaps are only unranked under exceptional circumstances when issues are found shortly after they reach Ranked status.

+## Annotations

+[^hybrid-sets]: For beatmaps with difficulties across multiple game modes, the main game mode is the mode with the most difficulties in total or–if the amount is the same–by the creator.
+Non-primary game modes require only one nomination by a full BN.